Not everything we read in a paper or a patent from a search engine is something that happens in real life, but sometimes

-Some data might also be collected from web crawlers which recognize the business name and the associated location information.
+Some data might also be collected from web crawlers that recognize the business name and the associated location information.

 The patent provides more details on processes such as normalization of facts

-This data extraction and normalization process are very similar to that described to be included in a knowledge base for Google.
+This data extraction and normalization process are very similar to those described to be included in a knowledge base for Google.

-The patent also discusses confidence levels, and importance of facts (as “weights of the fact”), and tells us that if those aren’t high enough, that they just might not be shown at all.
+The patent also discusses confidence levels, and the importance of facts (as “weights of the fact”), and tells us that if those aren’t high enough, that they just might not be shown at all.